kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 ### Common
 - Threads that belong to the same process share the process's address space
 - Given same resource in memory including the program executable code and data.
+- Threads are considered as light-weight than processors
 ### Inter-Process Communication (IPC)
-- Ways to communicate and share data between pr
+- Ways to communicate and share data between processes, as it requires more work than communicating between threads.
 	- Sockets and pipes
 	- Shared memory
 	- Remote procedure calls (RPC)
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDg4MjMxMDMwLC0xMzQxNzc3MzY5LC0xNT
+eyJoaXN0b3J5IjpbMzAxNjIwNzIzLC0xMzQxNzc3MzY5LC0xNT
 QxODMzODcyXX0=
 -->